124 Couples Exchange Vows in City of Naga Mass Wedding

 Chiong said more than 1,200 couples have already availed of the free mass wedding since the program began in 2011.

-It was his father, the former City of Naga mayor Valdemar Chiong, who started the program as part of the activities of the city’s Charter Day celebration.
+It was her father, the former City of Naga mayor Valdemar Chiong, who started the program as part of the activities of the city’s Charter Day celebration.

 “Akong gipadayon ang programa kay nindot nga ang couple mabendisyonan gyud sa Ginoo.
 Nanghinaut ko na ang inyong pagpuyo malinawon ug magpabiling lig-on ang inyong pamilya,” Chiong said.